-Unlike the 1994 RPIAC and 2009 CPAC, we do not have to struggle with a dual purpose index.
+- 10.9.
+Unlike the 1994 RPIAC and 2009 CPAC (see Appendix A), we do not have to struggle with a dual purpose index.
 We are concerned with an HCI which has a practical application and is designed to measure the impact of inflation on households and not for macroeconomic needs.
-The needs of ensuring public acceptability and credibility and reflecting the importance of housing expenditure in household budgets are therefore crucial.

-Rental equivalence is too far removed from reality to be acceptable.
+The needs of ensuring public acceptability and credibility and reflecting the importance of housing expenditure in household budgets are therefore crucial. - 10.10.
+In line with the general theory behind HCIs we believe a payments approach is the way to approach the issue so as to reflect the actual impact on the household budget as closely as possible. - 10.11.
+Rental equivalence is widely used, and it also used in national accounts, but in the real world few would consider this to be a reasonable proxy for owner-occupier costs.

+21 The Ottawa Group organises an international meeting of price indices statisticians every two years.
+All the papers presented at these meetings are available on its website.

+Rental and house purchase markets can move in different directions for quite long periods of time.
+The current period is a clear example of this.
+Between January 2015 and December 2021, average UK house prices grew by 43% while the experimental index of private rents suggest rents grew by just 12%.
+And in any case, we must challenge the idea that it is a reasonable step to include "imaginary" payments in a household costs index which takes account of actual outgoings.

+- 10.12.
 Net acquisitions is a better approach.
 However, two factors caused us to reject it for the HCI.
 The first is the exclusion of land and the second is that the weight given to house purchase reflects expenditure only on dwellings that are new to the household sector rather than all dwellings.

-We therefore proposed that all elements of actual owner-occupier expenditures - deposits and outright payments, mortgage payments (both interest and capital), mortgage protection premiums, spending on renovations and extensions, repairs and maintenance, stamp duty land tax, legal, surveyor and estate agents' fees, insurance of dwellings - should potentially be considered in scope.
-While one or two of these items (for example minor repairs and maintenance) are normally included in a consumer price index, many of the others are not.
+This effectively treats all households as one "super household".
+It is a reasonable approach for inflation targeting but not for a household index. - 10.13.
+User cost has attractions in theory but methods proposed for it are normally complex and unlikely to improve public credibility of the indices22. - 10.14.
+We therefore propose that all elements of actual owner-occupier expenditures deposits and outright payments, mortgage payments (both interest and capital), mortgage protection premiums, spending on renovations and extensions, repairs and maintenance, stamp duty land tax, legal, surveyor and estate agents' fees, insurance of dwellings should potentially be considered in scope.
+While one or two of these items (for example minor repairs and maintenance) are normally included in a consumer price index, many of the others are not. - 10.15.
 We say "potentially considered in scope".
 We accept that including some of these, notably capital payments, including extensions, may appear to be a radical departure.
-There may also be practical difficulties in tracking the actual cost to households of the purchase of a second and any subsequent dwellings since this will normally be partly - indeed often largely - financed by the sum received for the sale of the previous dwelling.
-We will return to this in a moment.
+There may also be practical difficulties in tracking the actual cost to households of the purchase of a second and any subsequent dwellings since this will normally be partly indeed often largely financed by the sum received for the sale of the previous dwelling.
+We will return to this in a moment. - 10.16.
 Dealing with the other elements first, we do not think that any of these are too controversial and, indeed, they are already in the HCIs.